fchinu/TANS/docs/Results.md

 - Beam pipe radius: $3$ cm
 - Detectors radii: $4$cm, $7$cm
 - Noise: no
+- MaxPhi: 0.01 mrad
+- nSigmaZ: 3

+Simulation configuration file [here](https://github.com/Bizzzio/TANS/tree/main/docs/Figures/Run3/Config_Run.yaml).
+Reconstruction configuration file [here](https://github.com/Bizzzio/TANS/tree/main/docs/Figures/Run3/Config_Reconstruction.yaml).

 ### Simulation
-Run3 simulation configuration [here](https://github.com/Bizzzio/TANS/tree/main/docs/Figures/Run3/Config_Run.yaml).
 Major differeces between the $Z_{vertex}$ distributions and the $Z$ coordinates of the hits on the layers due to multiple scattering are not observed.

 ### Reconstruction
 After the simulation finishes, vertexes are reconstructed and the resolution and effeciency of the detector are evaluated as a function of the event multiplicity and of the event's vertex Z coordinate.
-Run2 reconstruction configuration [here](https://github.com/Bizzzio/TANS/tree/main/docs/Figures/Run3/Config_Reconstruction.yaml)

 |![ResVsMult](Figures/Run3/ResolutionVsMultiplicity.png)|
 |:--:|